Ready to figure out how to get rid of the pacifier?

 Our biggest takeaway from the NIH article mentioned above surprised us.

-In fact, it runs counter-intuitive to a lot of the parenting advice these days.
+It runs counter-intuitive to a lot of parenting advice these days.

 And yet in hindsight, we wondered why he hadn’t thought of this tip ourselves.